TheBIMsider/just-the-fields/README.md

 ```bash
 python -m http.server 8080
 ```

-How JTF views your JSON
+## How JTF views your JSON

-JTF automatically adapts to common JSON shapes.
+JTF automatically adapts to common JSON shapes so you do not have to restructure your data first.

-Dataset mode
+### Dataset mode

 Best for large, flat arrays (table-like data).

-Automatically detected for large arrays
+- Automatically detected for large arrays

-Filter rows
+- Filter rows

-Jump to a specific row
+- Jump to a specific row

-Templates do not apply in this mode
+- Templates do not apply in this mode

-Records mode
+### Records mode

 Best for API responses and structured objects.

-Detects records from common wrapper shapes
+- Detects records from common wrapper shapes

-Lets you select individual records
+- Lets you select individual records

-Templates control layout and record labels
+- Templates control layout and record labels

 You can override the mode at any time.

+---

-Templates
+## Templates

-Templates let you define what fields appear and in what order.
+Templates let you define **what fields appear and in what order**.

 They are:

-Plain JSON files
+- Plain JSON files

-Declarative (no logic, no scripting)
+- Declarative (no logic, no scripting)

-Safe if fields are missing
+- Safe if fields are missing

-Easy to edit in any text editor
+- Easy to edit in any text editor

 Templates control layout only.
 They cannot change app behavior or data.

+---

-Getting started with templates
+## Getting started with templates

-Click Download in the Templates panel to get a starter file
+- Click **Download** in the Templates panel to get a starter file

-Or open templates/index.html for examples
+- Or open `templates/index.html` for examples

-Edit paths and labels
+- Edit paths and labels

-Upload the template back into JTF
+- Upload the template back into JTF

+---

-Template basics
+## Template basics

 A template contains:

-templateName
+- `templateName`

-Optional match rules (to control when it applies)
+- Optional `match` rules (to control when it applies)

-Optional recordLabel rules (for the record dropdown)
+- Optional `recordLabel` rules (for the record dropdown)

-A layout made of sections and fields
+- A `layout` made of sections and fields

 If a field path does not exist, it is simply skipped.